civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** Paragraph 311(1)(c) of the Act is replaced by the following:

-    in the Province of Nova Scotia, British Columbia, Prince Edward Island or **Newfoundland and Labrador**, to a judge of the Supreme Court of the Province; **and**
+    in the Province of Nova Scotia, British Columbia, Prince Edward Island or Newfoundland and Labrador, to a judge of the Supreme Court of the Province; and

   **(2)** Subsection 311(1) of the Act is amended by striking out "and" at the end of paragraph (d) and by repealing paragraph (e).